joeljames/react-spike/README.md

 # react-spike
 Simple react app demonstration setting up of react app with NPM, Bable and Webpack.
-You must have Node installed locally to get this app up and running.
+First you'll need [Node](https://nodejs.org/en/) and the package manager that comes with it:[npm](https://www.npmjs.com/).

 ### Getting Started